ezylang/EvalEx/docs/concepts/datatypes.md

 Any instance of _java.lang.CharSequence_ or _java.lang.Character_ will automatically be converted to a _STRING_ datatype.
 Conversion will be done by invoking the _toString()_ method on the input object.

+### DATE_TIME

+Any instance of _java.time.LocalDate_, _java.time.LocalDateTime_, _java.time.ZoneDateTime_ or _java.time.OffsetDateTime_ will automatically be converted to
+a _DATE_TIME_ datatype.
+Conversion will be done by using the current time zone id on the input object.

+### DURATION

+Duration are stored as a _java.time.Duration_.
+The duration values are useful for calculations with _DATE_TIME_ values.

 ### ARRAY